karmaniverous/stan-core/.stan/system/stan.todo.md

   - README: updated config section to reference the top‑level `stan-core` block and replaced outdated `cliDefaults/scripts` references with the minimal engine `ContextConfig` fields (`stanPath`, `includes`, `excludes`, `imports`).
   - New ENVIRONMENT.md: enumerates all environment variables observed by the engine, test harness, and release scripts (scope/values/examples).
   - typedoc.json: added ENVIRONMENT.md to `projectDocuments` so the page is published with the generated site.

+- Typedoc — zero warnings
+  - Re‑exported `AttemptCapture` from the patch barrel so Typedoc includes the referenced type used by `ApplyResult.captures`.